lukefi/metsi/README.md

 When phases are run in order on the same run, intermediate result files do not need to be written out.
 Data is kept and propagated in-memory.

-#### RSD format
+#### RST format

-Despite other output formats the computational units can be outputted as a RSD format which is in itself a special format used only by the Natural Resource Institutes MELA simulator.
-The RSD format is only genereted as preprocessing output and contains the reference tree information of forest stands.
-Along with the RSD format an RSDS format file is genereted which contains the stratum information of the computationals units.
+Despite other output formats the computational units can be outputted as a RST format which is in itself a special format used only by the Natural Resource Institutes MELA simulator.
+The RST format is only genereted as preprocessing output and contains the reference tree information of forest stands.
+Along with the RST format an RSTS format file is genereted which contains the stratum information of the computationals units.

 ### Run examples